Joystream/community-repo/working-groups/distributors/NodeSteup/README.md

 }
 ```
 Where:
-- The location should really be correct (you can google your way to latitude/longitude)
+- The location should really be correct, [IPLocation](https://www.iplocation.net/)
 - extra is not that critical.
 It could perhaps be nice to add some info on your max capacity?

 Then set it on-chain with: